 Most seasoned fishing guides or industry leaders feel that you must fish your local area body of water for years.
 Must be a regular angler before you’ll know the waters well enough to consistently produce fish for your clients.
 It takes time to learn the environment around you to “read the water” to know the various depths and hot spots.
 To “search out” just where and when the fish will show up.
 Well, nothing could be further from the truth.

 Getting established as a fishing guide requires some cash outlay for most people.
 Although it’s possible to save on your expenses by purchasing used equipment, boat, etc., guiding isn’t exactly the kind of business that can be started on a frayed shoestring budget.

 “You’ll need a new or used vehicle (truck or SUV) that seats three to four people.
 Preferably four-wheel-drive (but not necessary).
-Many locations you may need to transport your customers from location to location.
+In many locations, you may need to transport your customers from location to location.
 Equipment, about 15 rods and reels of various sizes and styles based on where and what you are fishing for.
 An assortment of terminal gear, tackle boxes, line, hooks, lifevest, etc. Perhaps as much as $1,000 worth of fishing supplies, above and beyond the cost of your automobile and boat.

 Don’t do it

 So, good rods and reels last longer, besides it’s repairable and under warranty.
 Also with the boom in the fishing industry, anglers want to use the latest technology in equipment.
 The customer is much more informed these days, so don’t insult them with the cheap stuff.
-To help with start-up costs, most big companies like Bass Online has partnerships with many of the industry companies for deep discounts on many of the great products you will need.
-Everything from rain-suits, rods, and reels and an array of lures companies.
+To help with start-up costs, most big companies like Bass Online have partnerships with many of the industry companies for deep discounts on many of the great products you will need.
+Everything from rain suits, rods, and reels and an array of lures companies.
 So again, why buy the cheap stuff?